 In all cases, residents are advised to exercise care and good judgment in the use of permitted appliances, and should never leave any cooking appliance unattended while it is operating.

-Activities that are potentially destructive, disruptive and/or may cause physical injury or property damage are not permitted in residence common spaces including, but not limited to, lobbies, lounges, halls, elevators or in areas directly adjacent to the residence halls, such asparking lots.
+Activities that are potentially destructive, disruptive and/or may cause physical injury or property damage are not permitted in residence common spaces including, but not limited to, lobbies, lounges, halls, elevators or in areas directly adjacent to the residence halls, such as parking lots.
 Please refer to the last page for areas where physically active games are permitted outside the residence halls.
 These activities include, but are not limited to, water fights, sports such as football, soccer, hockey, baseball, mini sticks, lacrosse, snowball fights, indoor use of inline skates, bicycles, frisbee, longboards and skateboards.
-View of a map of areas where physically active games are permitted.

 Students are prohibited from being in or on any restricted areas.
 These include, but are not limited to, the roof of any residence; Village unit basements and attics, Quarry View utility rooms and attics, Lowenberger basement, University tunnels;,window ledges, and balconies.
 This also includes the residence dining halls outside of normal operating hours and another person’s room when they are not there.
 Should students find that the access to a restricted area is open or unlocked, this does not grant permission to that area, and they are asked to immediately report the security breach to the Service Desk.

 Sleeping is prohibited in public areas of residence including but not limited to lounges (including DeCew basement lounges), lobbies and hallways.